stuffedwombat/stuffedwombat.github.io/dlog.md

 Since the whole project is built to be developed very quickly, the gamers might find it interesting to see it progress!<br>
 <br>
 But yeah, thats it for today!<br>
-Tomorrow I think I will take it easier and only try to make some code that makes some cool rooms (and probably cheat a lot with the "random" room generation^^).<br>
+Tomorrow I think I will take it easier and only try to make some code that makes some cool rooms (and probably bend the meaning of the word "random" ^^).<br>

 Bye!<br>